MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/New-Variable.md

 ## OUTPUTS

-### None or System.Management.Automation.PSVariable
+### None, System.Management.Automation.PSVariable

-When you use the **PassThru** parameter, `New-Variable` generates a **System.Management.Automation.PSVariable** object representing the new variable.
-Otherwise, this cmdlet does not generate any output.
+This cmdlet returns a **PSVariable** object representing the new variable, if you specify the **PassThru** parameter.
+Otherwise, it does not return any output.

 ## NOTES